i-xfliu/SOEN6111/README.md

 3. #### Evaluation Technology

    In our project, we implemented three different recommendation models, the item-based model, ALS(explicit) model, and ALS(implicit) model.
 Each model computes a score for each recommending item, we cannot directly compare the score, but we can compare the ranking performance.
 Mean Percentage Ranking (𝑀𝑃𝑅) is a good choice for us.
 In Collaborative Filtering for Implicit Feedback Datasets, which's author proposes using 𝑀𝑃𝑅 as an evaluation metric for Collaborative Filtering recommender systems[7].
+Why do we use MPR not RMSE or other metrics here?
+Since for implicit feedback, it is important to realize that we don't have a solid feedback on which items users don't like.
+There are many reasons for not listening.
+Thus, precision based metrics, such as RMSE and MSE, are not very appropriate, as they require knowing which items users dislike for it to make sense[N2] In order to make these three feedbacks comparable， we use MPR as a global metric to evaluate the performances.

 ## Results